Articles on: Signals and Automation

 How to HODL more than one coin?

-So I could buy $100 of ETH every month and $100 of BTC every week using the same signal bot.
+So I could buy $100 of ETH every month and $200 of BTC every week using the same signal bot.

-All that is required is a new alert in Trading view, using the desired chart timefame, and the same API key and secret in the JSON code.
+All that is required is a new alert in Trading view, using the desired chart timefame, the same API key and secret in the JSON code.

 A new alert must be created in Trading view: